Stick-slip in a stack: how slip dissonance reveals aging: Introduction

 A direct consequence of the phenomenology described above is that the interface can display \emph{stick-slip} behavior when driven quasistatically (at a rate $V \ll v_c$).
-Under the framework of the rate-and-state models, the stick-slip amplitude thus depends on the exponent $\nu$, $\mu_c^*$, and the mechanism leading to the slip patch at scales $L < L_c$.
-All of these parameters are currently under debate; e.g.~\cite{Schar2020,Brener2018,deGeus2022,deGeus2019,Castellano2022,Gvirtzman2021,Bar-Sinai2013}.
-However, one of the authors of the present study recently proposed an encompassing theory that avalanches nucleate the instability such that $\mu_c^* = \mu_c$ and $\nu = 1 / (1 - \zeta)$.
-Here, $\zeta$ is the roughness exponent resulting from a competition between microscale disorder and elasticity \cite{deGeus2022} (not to be confused with a roughness exponent extracted from height-height correlations of the interface profile).
-Furthermore, it is a well-known experimental fact that the initial onset to sliding is history-dependent and increases with the time that the interfaces were at rest~\cite{Heslot1994,Baumberger2006,Dokos1946,Dieterich1972}.
-This behavior is associated with creep~\cite{Dieterich1994} and described by rate-and-state models where the variable $\theta$ introduced above is regarded as time.
-Creeping of the interfaces must affect the stick-slip amplitude, but disentangling its contribution is challenging because slip events occur at a narrowly distributed interval.
+The link between the stick-slip amplitude and the parameters of the rate-and-state models is debated~\cite{Schar2020,Brener2018,deGeus2022,deGeus2019,Castellano2022,Gvirtzman2021,Bar-Sinai2013}.
+One of the authors \cite{deGeus2019,deGeus2022} recently proposed an encompassing theory linking the cited rate dependence and the nucleation of an instability by avalanches of microscopic failures.
+Beyond this athermal view, it is a well-known experimental fact that the initial onset to sliding is history-dependent and increases with the time that the interfaces were at rest~\cite{Heslot1994,Baumberger2006,Dokos1946,Dieterich1972}.
+This aging behavior is associated with creep~\cite{Dieterich1994} and described by rate-and-state models where the variable $\theta$ introduced above is regarded as time.
+Creeping of the interfaces must affect the stick-slip amplitude, but disentangling its contribution is challenging because slip events occur at a narrowly distributed interval (on which statistical fluctuations of the stick-slip amplitude overwhelm the effect of aging \cite{Ben-David2011}).

-Beyond a single frictional interfaces when multiple frictional interfaces are present, the elasticity of the bulk may potentially lead to a non-trivial coupling.
-For example, elastic interactions between faults may strongly affect their slip dynamics~\cite{Romanet2018}.
+Beyond a single frictional interface, when multiple frictional interfaces are present, the elasticity of the bulk may potentially lead to a non-trivial coupling.
+For example, elastic interactions between faults may strongly affect their slip dynamics~\cite{Harris1991,Romanet2018}.
 In addition, acoustic waves transmitted through the elastic bulk may lead to remote triggering of earthquakes~\cite{Johnson2008,Hill1993}, though the large temporal separation suggests a complex coupling.
 Predicting the mechanical response of an assembly of elastic frictional interfaces is then a formidable but important challenge.
 In particular, identifying the key parameters coupling the layers together and elucidating the role of the number of interfaces are open questions.